-From the above theorem, we can find the reason why the exchangeability of $\epsilon$ can ensure that the valid bound in \Cref{thm::thorem of group CPT} is that the exchangeability makes the Total variation (TV) distance between $\epsilon$ and $\epsilon_{\pi_k}, \pi_k\in \mathcal{P}_K$ equal to 0.
-In real analysis, achieving exchangeability may be hard; however, we can ensure that the TV distance described above is not too large so that it can still yield an acceptable Type I error bound.
-The detailed proof and a more generalized version of Lemma \ref{lem::Theorem nonexchangeable grouped CPT} can be referred in Section \ref{detailed proof of theorem nonexchangeable grouped CPT}.
+The above theorem explains why exchangeability yields the validity bound in \Cref{thm::thorem of group CPT}: exchangeability makes the total variation (TV) distance between $\epsilon$ and $\epsilon_{\pi_k}$ equal to $0$ for every $\pi_k\in \mathcal{P}_K$.
+In practice, achieving exchangeability may be hard; however, we can ensure that the TV distance described above is not too large so that it can still yield an acceptable Type I error bound.
+The detailed proof and a more generalized version of Lemma \ref{lem::Theorem nonexchangeable grouped CPT} can be found in Section \ref{detailed proof of theorem nonexchangeable grouped CPT}.